dev-ac-md/SkrivenoIme/README.md

 5. add back dmcr.lib which was excluded earlier
 6. change configuration type to dll
 7. build one after another (Commcore and gMotor arent DLL files they stay libraries)

+Known issues for now:
+-Diplomacy with natives doesnt work properly -Windowed/Borderless not fully implemented
+-Screen hooks top left because windowed implementation isnt done -Formations are stacked in perfect order instead of little variation in position of soldier -Produced units exit to wrong location